 It’s important to know what your kids are doing online and what information they have access to, but parents can do that without being overly authoritative.
 If you want to know more about their world—whether it’s technology or other aspects of teen culture—let them be the expert.
 Ask open-ended questions: Why do those Snapchat streaks matter so much to them?
 How does social media make them feel?
 What do they think about what this-or-that celebrity is doing?
 Where do they stand on the political debates they might be seeing on their newsfeed?
 What do they love about a particular game they are playing online?

 The biggest complaint parents hear from teenagers—at least in my house—is “You’re not listening to me!”
 Parents need to be present, active listeners, and really tune in to what their kids are saying.
-If you listen closely and find ways to deepen the conversation, you’re going to get a window into their inner life, who they’re talking to online and spending time with in real life, and their mood and state of mind in general.
-Ultimately, that’s how we can most effectively bridge the generation gap and take a strong step in providing the foundation that can prevent teen suicide.
+If you listen closely and find ways to deepen the conversation, you’re going to get a window into their inner life, who they’re talking to online and spending time within real life, and their mood and state of mind in general.
+Ultimately, that’s how we can most effectively bridge the generation gap between parents and teens, and open the door of conversation.